Voluntary Plan Security Deposit Requirements

-An employer must submit a security deposit as part of the VP approval process.
-The deposit is used to cover the potential liability of the VP and to reimburse the Employment Development Department (EDD), if the employer fails to pay any assessments established in connection with the VP.
+An employer must submit a security deposit as part of the Voluntary Plan (VP) approval process.
+The deposit is used to cover the potential liability of the VP and to reimburse the EDD if the employer fails to pay any assessments established in connection with the VP.

-Employers estimated taxable wages from previous year (PY) multiplied by 0.5 multiplied by the current State Disability Insurance Contribution rate, or
+- Employers estimated taxable wages from previous year (PY) multiplied by 0.5 multiplied by the current State Disability Insurance Contribution rate

 The security deposit must be submitted in one of the following forms: